Pesvi96/Python-Study-Intermediate/README.md

 You shall learn to listen, like a cat learneth to sense.

-You shall learn to see, like a sniper learneth to see.
+You shall learn to see, like a Saruman learneth to spy.

 You shall be one with the code, and one with the bug.